mhalhamdan/ChatGPTBot/README.md

 # ChatGPTBot
-Discord Bot for ChatGPT using https://github.com/mmabrouk/chatgpt-wrapper
+Discord Bot for ChatGPT using OpenAI's official API.